 3.3 The Role of the Designated Safeguarding Lead

-3.3.1 The Designated Safeguarding Lead for Gosford Park Primary School is Rachael Allen.
-Our Deputy Designated Safeguarding Leads in the DSL's absence are Jessica Stewart, Sian Charlton, Joanna Jacobs and Kathryn Fitzpatrick.
-Be aware of the requirement for children to have an Appropriate Adult - PACE code C 2019
+3.3.1 The Designated Safeguarding Lead (DSL) for Gosford Park Primary School is Rachael Allen.
+Our Deputy Designated Safeguarding Leads in the DSL's absence are Jessica Stewart, and Joanna Jacobs.

 The Designated Safeguarding Lead will;